 One of my favorite towns to stay in on Lake Atitlan is the town of San Marcos La Laguna.
 It’s a small, traditional town, but has seen an influx of yoga, reiki, and meditation centers.

-It is becoming a more popular destination on the lake, so I wondered how it would feel this last time around in comparison to my first two trips.
-I still found it to be a charming and lovely town (I did visit as the tourist season was winding down), and would happily continue to stay there.
+It is becoming a more popular destination and at times can feel full of backpackers and tourists.
+However, I still find it to be a charming and lovely town with strong local culture, and would happily continue to stay there.
 And as someone who loves yoga and meditation, the proximity to these resources is attractive to me.

 The center of town is mainly footpaths – cobblestone and dirt paths – and they are interesting to explore.